muarshad01/Inference-Engg/Lectures/Lecture-7.md

-x## Quantization: The Inference Workhorse
+## Quantization: The Inference Workhorse
 * What exactly are Floating Point (FP) numbers?
 * **Quantization**: Prefill and Decode
 * Symmatric and Asymmetric Quantization